mickeypearce/oradew-vscode/README.md

 }
 ```

-Create `dbconfig.json` manually in the root folder of your workspace or use `Init Workspace/Version` command.
+Create `dbconfig.json` manually in the root folder of your workspace or execute `Init Workspace/Version` command.

 ### Workspace

 Workspace supports a base configuration file (`oradewrc.json`) and an additional configuration file for each environment (`oradewrc.DEV.json`, `oradewrc.TEST.json`, `oradewrc.UAT.json`, etc.).
 The base configuration settings apply to all environments, unless an environment specific configuration file exists that extends the base.

-Configuraton files are not required.
-Default values will be assumed in case they are not present.
-The following settings are available (`oradewrc*.json`):
+Default values will be used in the case workspace configuration file is not present.
+The following settings are available (defaults):

 ```json
 {